-to be read in conjunction with DSL role description in Keeping Children Safe in Education 2020
+to be read in conjunction with DSL role description in Keeping Children Safe in Education 2021

-In this school, the DSL (1) is Sara Brooker (Isolation and Safeguarding Lead) and DSL (2) Aly Potts (Assistant Headteacher) is the appointed member of SLT.
+In this school, the DSL (1) is Sara Brooker (Isolation and Safeguarding Lead), and DSL (2) Aly Potts (Assistant Headteacher) is the appointed member of SLT.

-The Deputy DSLs are Pippa Newman DSL (3) (Associate Assistant Headteacher and Head of Year 10), Amy Kendall (Assistant to Years 8 and 9) (Maternity Leave), Jorden Anderson (Assistant to Years 10 and 11), Andrew Haines (Nexus Lead and SENDCO), Jayne Hale (Nurture Lead and Assistant to Year 7), Tanya Noble (Assistant Headteacher) and Jenny Lawrence (Assistant Headteacher and Prevent Lead).
-Ultimate lead responsibilities for Child Protection and Safeguarding remains with Sara Brooker and Aly Potts as appointed member of SLT.
+The Deputy DSLs (DDSL) are Pippa Newman (Associate Assistant Headteacher and Head of Year 11), Amy Kendall (Assistant Head of Year 10), Jorden Anderson (Assistant Head of Year 8), Andrew Haines (Nexus Lead and SENDCO), and Jenny Lawrence (Assistant Headteacher and Prevent Lead).
+Ultimate lead responsibilities for Child Protection and Safeguarding remain with Sara Brooker, and Aly Potts as appointed member of SLT.

-In addition to the role of all staff and senior leadership team the DSL and Deputy DSLs will:
+In addition to the role of all staff and Senior Leadership Team, the DSL and DDSLs will: